-You might think, given my many miles traveled, roads taken, mountains climbed, and seas sailed, that I’d have achieved some sort of wisdom by now.
-You might think I’ve gained some smarts after bouncing through numerous careers and jobs, and survived the ups and downs of many intimate relationships.
+You’d think, with my many miles traveled, roads taken, mountains climbed, and seas sailed, that I’d have achieved some sort of wisdom by now.
+You might think I’ve gained some smarts after bouncing through numerous careers and jobs, and survived the ups and downs of intimate relationships.
 But having knowledge and using it wisely are two different things.

 Addicted to adventure and not particularly patient, I’ve often picked passion and excitement over smarts and common sense.
 I suspect this is why most of my life adventures did not start out as such.

 The float trip down Hells Canyon’s Snake River was supposed to be an excursion easily done on inner tubes.
 After trashing our raft in the first rapids, it was obvious we’d underestimated the river.
 A simple ascent of Mt.
 Rainier did not anticipate the July snowstorm that turned the climb into a nightmare.
 Our sailboat would not have ended up high and dry on the beach if we’d checked the tide tables.
 The endless night walk through the Idaho backcountry could have been avoided if we’d had a map.